theovidal/study-projects/README.md

 - [arduino-traffic-lights](./arduino-traffic-lights) : Traffic lights controlled with an Arduino board
 - [engineering-mbot](./engineering-mbot) : Engineering class challenges using mBot robots

+Find other projects related to school on these repositories :

+- [engineering-simulations](https://github.com/exybore/engineering-simulations) : Simulink simulations made for the engineering class.

 ## 🔐 Licenses

 In principle, all the projects are under the [Do What The Fuck You Want Public License](http://www.wtfpl.net/) because I work on them for my studies, so I don't want any acknowledgement.
 Moreover, most of them are made with one of my classmate, so it would be jerk to get all the glory for me.